cbhower/blogdown-website/content/home.md

 title = "Home"
 +++

 Welcome!
-This site is an e-portfolio comprised of my sample work from CS631: Principles of Data Visualization.
-Please explore some of the visualization examples by clicking the projects link.
+This website is a portfolio of some of my machine machine learning and data science projects.
+Please explore examples of my work by clicking the PROJECTS link.
+See more detailed code examples by clicking the github icon below for a link to my repository.